onzfonz/comp227/src/content/4/en/part4d.md

 module.exports = loginRouter
 ```

-The code starts by searching for the user from the database by the <i>username</i> attached to the request.
+The code starts by searching for the user from the database by the `username` attached to the request.
-Next, it checks the <i>password</i>, also attached to the request.
+Next, it checks the `password`, also attached to the request.
-Because the passwords themselves are not saved to the database, but <i>hashes</i> calculated from the passwords, the *bcrypt.compare* method is used to check if the password is correct:
+Because the passwords themselves are not saved to the database, but **hashes** calculated from the passwords, the `bcrypt.compare` method is used to check if the password is correct:

 ```js
 await bcrypt.compare(body.password, user.passwordHash)